 Breaking Up Is Hard to Do

 How do I break up with my agent?
 Eek!
-There are more than 7,000 real estate agents in Charleston, and they aren’t all created equal.
-More than half are hobbyists who only close a few deals a year, and even some of the full-time agents are unprofessional (we know because we’ve worked with them!)
+There are more than 7,000 real estate agents in Charleston, and they aren’t created equal.
+More than half are hobbyists who only close a few deals a year, and even some of the full-time agents are unprofessional and even unethical.
+We know because we’ve worked with them!

 How can you tell it’s not the right fit?